 Don't be shy!
 Talk about your achievements with pride.
 Interviewers have limited time to get to know the real you.
 Don't think there are right answers.
 When asked a technical question, if you don't know the exact answer, talk the interviewer through how you would find the correct information.
-Don't wait to do so, but always ask questions when invited.
+Don't wait to do so; always ask questions when invited.

-Ultimately, you will communicate motivations and, most importantly, qualifications successfully via phone and in-person interviews.
+Ultimately, you will communicate motivations and, most important, qualifications successfully via phone and in-person interviews.
 Have confidence in your abilities to project qualifications and capabilities.
 Always check in advance regarding how many people you will be interviewing with and how long the entire process might take.
 Specifically ask, “Are there any materials you recommend I read prior to my interview?”

 Inquire about the appropriate mode of dress.
 Some situations and organizations are business casual.
 Neatly pressed slacks, an ironed shirt, and a tie (a sport coat is optional) would be appropriate for men.
 Slacks or skirt and an ironed shirt or sweater would be appropriate for women.
 Others are business formal, and suits, ironed shirts, polished shoes, and ties are a must for men, and suits are required for women.

 What was once known as casual Friday has become confusing Monday through Friday for contemporary candidates.
 Old-fashioned rules regarding power suits, colors, and ties may not seem to apply today, but because what you wear may impact what you say and how others perceive your professionalism, in truth, they still do.
 Your interview image, revealed by your attire, is a projection of common sense rather than fashion sense.
 It's always recommended that you remain conservative and traditional with the clothing you select for interview days.